youqad/bit-reversal-trees/README.md

 stack test
 ```

-Both testing methods use property-based testing (Hypothesis for Python, QuickCheck for Haskell) to verify that your implementation correctly performs the bit-reversal permutation on the tree leaves.
+Both testing methods use property-based testing (Hypothesis for Python, QuickCheck for Haskell) to check whether your implementation correctly performs the bit-reversal permutation on the tree leaves.

 ## License